jenninglim/recursion-schemes-in-DSL/Report/new_report.md

           | Sub Expr Expr
 ```

-We can have parameterised the recursion, by marking the recursive spot x:
+We can have parameterised the recursion, by marking the recursive spot `x`:

 ```
 data ExprF x = Val Int